gacompa/JCB_jcbtest/src/admin_view/55aac7da-e105-4ab2-9c34-6ee44e8b692c/README.md

 ### JCB!
 Admin View
 # Places (Place:Places)

-> Relevant places in the area

-Places can be either stop or places for a path.
+> The list of places managed by this component.

+The list of places managed by this component.
+The main attributes in this view are specific characteristic of the item: name, altitude ... data not depending by organization or use.
-DO NOT change the items in this list: once an item is created its ID is used in other views and then the item should not be changed.
-Only some typografic changes are allowed.
+DO NOT change the items or the order of the items in this list: once an item is created its ID is used in other views and then the item should not be changed.
+Only some typographic changes are allowed.
-If necessary add an item, but do not delete or change the place in an item.
+If necessary add an item at the end, but DO NOT delete or change the order of items once they are inserted.

 > Manage single-record forms with this reusable Admin View designed for smooth data handling, customization, and full integration in JCB.